TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/UsingFal/ExamplesFileFolder.rst

    File|ProcessedFile|null

 The storage uid is optional.
-If it is not specified, the default storage 0 will be assumed for the beginning.
+If it is not specified, the default storage 0 will be assumed at the beginning.
 The default storage is virtual with :php:`$uid === 0` in its class :php:`\TYPO3\CMS\Core\Resource\ResourceStorage`.
 In this case the local filesystem is checked for the given file.
 The file identifier is the local path and filename relative to the TYPO3 fileadmin folder.
 Example: `/templates/stylesheets/fonts.css`, if the file `/server-path/mydomain/fileadmin/templates/stylesheets/fonts.css` exists on the file system.